 Having a voting system raises the question of electorate: who gets to vote?
 This has the potential to be a sensitive issue, because it forces the project to officially recognize some people as being more involved, or as having better judgement, than others.

 For this process to be open and frank, the mere fact that the discussion is taking place at all should be secret.
-If the person under consideration knew it was going on, and then were never offered commit access, he could conclude that he had lost the vote, and would likely feel hurt.
-Of course, if someone explicitly asks for commit access, then there is no choice but to consider the proposal and explicitly accept or reject him.
-If the latter, then it should be done as politely as possible, with a clear explanation: "We liked your patches, but haven't seen enough of them yet," or "We appreciate all your patches, but they required considerable adjustments before they could be applied, so we don't feel comfortable giving you commit access yet.
+If the person under consideration knew it was going on, and then were never offered maintainership, he could conclude that he had lost the vote, and would likely feel hurt.
+Of course, if someone explicitly asks to be considered, then there is no choice but to take up the proposal and explicitly accept or reject him.
+If the latter, then it should be done as politely as possible, with a clear explanation: "We liked your patches, but haven't seen enough of them yet," or "We appreciate all the work you did for the conference, but you haven't been very active in the project since then, so we don't feel comfortable making you a maintainer just yet.
 We hope that this will change over time, though."
-Remember, what you're saying could come as a blow, depending on the person's level of confidence.
-Try to see it from their point of view as you write the mail.
+Remember, what you're saying could come as a blow, depending on the person's temperament or confidence level.
+Try to see it from their point of view as you write the message.

 For certain kinds of votes, it may be useful to expand the electorate.
 For example, if the developers simply can't figure out whether a given interface choice matches the way people actually use the software, one solution is to ask to all the subscribers of the project's mailing lists to vote.
 These are really polls rather than votes, but the developers may choose to treat the result as binding.
-As with any poll, be sure to make it clear to the participants that there's a write-in option: if someone thinks of a better option not offered in the poll questions, her response may turn out to be the most important result of the poll.
+As with any poll, be sure to make it clear to the participants that there's a write-in option: if someone thinks of a better option that was not offered in the poll questions, her response may turn out to be the most important result of the poll.

 Some projects allow a special kind of vote known as a veto.
 A veto is a way for a developer to put a halt to a hasty or ill-considered change, at least long enough for everyone to discuss it more.
 Think of a veto as somewhere between a very strong objection and a filibuster.
 Its exact meaning varies from one project to another.
-Some projects make it very difficult to override a veto; others allow them to be overridden by regular majority vote, perhaps after an enforced delay for more discussion.
+Some projects make it very difficult to override a veto; others allow them to be overridden by regular majority vote, but after an enforced delay for more discussion.
 Any veto should be accompanied by a thorough explanation; a veto without such an explanation should be considered invalid on arrival.

 With vetoes comes the problem of veto abuse.
-Sometimes developers are too eager to raise the stakes by casting a veto, when really all that was called for was more discussion.
+Sometimes developers are too eager to raise the stakes of disagreement by casting a veto, when really all that was called for was more discussion.
 You can prevent veto abuse by being very reluctant to use vetoes yourself, and by gently calling it out when someone else uses her veto too often.
 If necessary, you can also remind the group that vetoes are binding for only as long as the group agrees they are — after all, if a clear majority of developers wants X, then X is going to happen one way or another.
 Either the vetoing developer will back down, or the group will decide to weaken the meaning of a veto.